-There's a trick to reduce the repayment period of your mortgage and save thousands over the course of your loan: Make additional payments that go toward the principal.
-Borrowers accomplish this goal in several different ways.
-For many people,Perhaps the easiest way to keep track is to make 1 additional mortgage payment a year.
-If you can't afford to pay an additional whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
-Another popular option is to pay a half payment every two weeks.
-The result is you will make one additional monthly payment in a year.
-These options differ a little in lowering the final payback amount and reducing payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the life of the loan.
+Here's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars in interest: Make extra payments that are applied toward the principal.
+Borrowers can do this using a few different techniques.
+For many people,Perhaps the simplest way to organize this process is to make 1 extra mortgage payment per year.
+If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another option is to pay half of your payment every two weeks.
+The effect here is that you make one additional monthly payment every year.
+These options differ a little in reducing the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.

 Do you have a question regarding a mortgage program?